n340r/backend-notes/15_microservice_architecture.md

 - **Closed State**: No problem
 - **Open State**: Problem.
 Number of errors exceeds a certain threshold within a set time period
 - **Half-Open State**: After the "cooldown" time checks a resource health on a limited amount of requests then switches to either close or open again.

+## Types of consistency

+**Consistency models** - what a client can expect to see after reads and writes in a distributed system.

+- **Strong consistency** - After a write completes, all reads see the latest value.
+Slower, correctness prioritized.
+Example: Banking apps, hotel booking

+- **Eventual consistency** - After a write, reads may see old data, but eventually all nodes converge.
+Faster responses, temporary inconsistency allowed.
+Example: social media likes

+- **Weak consistency** - No guarantees about **when / if** your read will reflect the latest write
+Example: logs, metrics, logs

+- **Read-your-own-writes** - Client always sees it's own writes while others not yet.
+Example: user updates facebook profile info and sees it, his friends currently not.

+- **Monotonic reads** - Once a client has seen a value, it will never see an older value.
+Example: you've seen 10 messages in a chat, next read must be >=10 messages, not 5.

+- **Casual consistency** - Cause and effect relationships are preserved
+Example: your friend commented on your facebook post, you replied.
+Noone should see a reply without your his message first

+## Rollout strategies

+This is about how you introduce changes into a **already running system**.
+Git workflow is the one we see on a daily basis

+- **All-at-once** - huyak huyak i v prod.
+Srazu

+- **Rolling update** - Say you have 5 servers, update them gradually 1 by 1.
+No downtime + can stop rollout at any time

+- **Blue / Green** - Blue - old version, Green - new version.
+Both run at the same time, you switch the traffic instantly back and forth on a load balancer level.

+- **Canary** release - 1% of traffic, 5% of traffic, and then 100% eventually.
+Roll back if errors on some percentage.

+- **Feature flags** - Hide new features with conditions in the code.
+If error, change condition to false, on the next request this logic is hidden.
+No redeploys.

+- **Shadow traffic** - Production traffic duplicated from old `/v1` into `/v2` for our observation only.
+User does not see responses from `/v2`

+- **A/B testing** - Split users by experiment.
+Say we have old and new search algorighm.
+Give 50% users the old one, 50% users the new one and observe metrics.

+## Rate limiting

+**Rate limiting** controls how much load a system accepts so it doesn’t collapse

+Limits two things:
+- How many requests per time (rate)
+- How many requests at the same time

+- **Fixed window** - Allow X requests **per minute** max.
+Counter changes every minute.
+Unfair, have bursts at window edges.

+- **Sliding window** - Allow X requests to happen in the **last 60 sec** at any moment.
+Fairer distribution, no bursts

+- **Token bucket** (Super popular) - We have a bucket with tokens, those tokens refils at a constant rate, each request consumes 1 token.
+Lets say we refil **10 tokens per second**, bucket **capacity is 50 tokens**

+... dont understand how it differs from leaky, dont understand how it supports bursts, is there a separate rule for bursts ?

+- **Leaky bucket** - we have a queue of requests.
+Those requests "leak-out" at a constant time.
+Leak rate: **10 RPS**, requests come in, we fill the queue.
+If the queue is full, then drop requests.

+- **Semaphore** (Concurrency limit, NOT exactly a rate limiting) - limits not per second, not per minute, but **at the same time**.
+Max concurrent DB queries = 10, so if a new 11th arrives it must wait or fail.

+## Protecting from third party errors

+1. **Timeouts** (Always) - no request without timeout.
+2. **Fail test** - if service is down, stop retying immediately
+3. **Retries** - (Service is mostly healthy) so makes sense to retry
+4. **Circuit breaker** - (Service is most certanly unhealthy) - Stop to retry, give the system time to recover.
+Protects system from repeated failures and retry-storms.
+5. **Fallbacks** - cached data, try later etc.